 If you are planning on visiting one of the other properties like Tower Bridge or even Hampton Court Palace.
 It might work out cheaper for you to obtain a membership instead of paying individually for each palace.

-I have a Historic Royal Palaces card and I have visited all of the properties, some of them more than once.
+I had a Historic Royal Palaces card and I have visited all of the properties, some more than once.
 It is definitely worth it if you are planning to visit more than one of the properties.